Student Funding Policies

 - Maintain at least a "B" average each quarter.

-- Refrain from remunerative work, unless a request for permission to work is approved by The Graduate School (see section 19.2 below).
+- Refrain from remunerative work, unless a request for permission to work is approved by The Graduate School.

 - Notify the Graduate Student Funding office and home department (via email) of other sources of support, such as an external award, traineeship, teaching assistantship, research assistantship, School of Professional Studies teaching, or other fellowship.
 In cases where alternative funding is available, The Graduate School's financial award may be adjusted.

-- Be aware that funding beyond five academic years is not guaranteed by TGS.
+- Be aware that funding beyond five academic years is not guaranteed by TGS, but the program to which you are being admitted may have other policies.

-- Adhere to all regulations as stipulated on The Graduate School website and in the University Student Handbook and their program's Student Handbook.
+- Adhere to all regulations as stipulated on The Graduate School website, in the University Student Handbook, and their graduate program's handbook.

 Appropriate full time registrations for funded students in the summer quarter include: